Quiet World

 The Heather Brothers went on to international success with their musicals, A Slice of Saturday Night, Lust and thriller Blood Money.
 Their shows have enjoyed hundreds of productions worldwide and have been translated into nine languages.
-They also wrote, directed and produced two films, Seriously Twisted and The Big Finish.
-They are currently preparing their latest musical Camp Horror for its West End premier.
+They also wrote, directed and produced two films, Seriously Twisted and The Big Finish, and wrote the stage musical, Camp Horror.

 Phil Henderson composed the score for The Far Pavilions at Shaftesbury Theatre, London, in 2005.
 The Philip Henderson Orchestra features on Steve Hackett's Feedback 86 album.